luyadev/luya/docs/guide1.0/app-module-urlrules.md

 ['pattern' => 'artikel/<id:\d+>', 'route' => 'estore/article/index'],
 ```

+> When you using the module in a cms context, your patterns must be prefix with the module name like `team/my-basket`, otherwise the cms can not auto replace the new pattern with the cms context informations.

 Here also a helping list of regex expressions you may use to generate your variables inside the urls:

 |Regex      |Description        |Example